 Untitled, undated.
 Label reads 'The Cottage Collection'.
+RCA archive

-RCA archive Somewhere on the continuum of fidelity will feel right for the cameravan - with a faithfully recreated wheel at one end and a round piece of board with a photo of a cartwheel stuck onto it at the other ... they are motionless, but they are not static.
+Somewhere on the continuum of fidelity will feel right for the cameravan - with a faithfully recreated wheel at one end and a round piece of board with a photo of a cartwheel stuck onto it at the other .....

+... they are motionless, but they are not static.

 Correspondence fragment, undated.
-RCA archive 'it emerges that the rather formal photographer's credit A.H.Firmin refers to the well known Nairobi photographer and passionate mountaineer Arthur Firmin who took numerous photographs of Mount Kenya.
-Born in Kenya in 1912, he returned to his birthplace in 1937 after having been educated in England, joining the Kenya Police Force, in which he served throughout the war in the role of official photographer.
-He eventually left and set up his own business in 1946.
+RCA archive

 Tragically Arthur Firmin died of pneumonia in 1957 after a fall in which he broke his leg during the Mountain Club of Kenya's failed attempt to climb Himal Chuli in the Himalayas.
 He is remembered today on Mount Kenya by Firmin's Tower, a pillar of rock on the north face of Batian, one of the mountain's twin peaks, which he scaled in 1944.' - Correspondence fragment, undated.
 RCA archive.

-Lucy Broadwood (1858-1929) One of the main influences on the late 19th and early 20th Century folk revival, Lucy Broadwood was a founder member of the Folk Song Society, later the English Folk Dance and Song Society (still extant and currently based in Cecil Sharp House, 2 Regent's Park Rd, London, NW1 7AY).
-Broadwood's work for the society involved collecting and collating traditional folk songs from 'rustics' on field visits throughout the British Isles.
-The process of archiving traditional culture may be seen to be among the greatest attacks upon it.
+Lucy Broadwood (1858-1929) One of the main influences

+on the late 19th and early 20th Century folk revival, Lucy Broadwood was a founder member of the Folk Song Society, later the English Folk Dance and Song Society (still extant and currently based in Cecil Sharp House, 2 Regent's Park Rd, London, NW1 7AY).
+Broadwood's work for the society involved collecting and collating\ traditional folk songs from 'rustics' on field visits throughout the

+\The process of archiving traditional culture may be seen to be among the greatest attacks upon it.
 Objects, images, sounds, songs, stories etc degenerate when removed from their temporal and geographical context to a metropolitan 'cultural holding centre'.

-^{&#}x27;it is pleasant to think that the surname of William and his wife will be remembered as long as there are readers of Joyce's Finnegan's Wake: 'Well may they wilt, marry and profusely blush, be troth!
-For that saying is as old as the howitts.
-James Joyce Finnegan's Wake 1939' - Martin, E. W. 'William Howitt' in 'Eminently Victorian - Aspects of an Age' British Broadcasting Corporation, 1974. [†] Vagrants, vagabonds: 'idle people who roved about the country and asked charity under pretense of going 'a la Sainte Terre,' to the holy land, till the children exclaimed 'There goes a Saint-Terrer,' a saunterer, a Holy Lander.' - Thoreau, H. D. 'Walking', 1851.
-'How can the feelings aroused by form be explained?'
+British Isles.

+'Facetious - Coquettish - Affected - Sweet -Insipid -Vacuous'

+'Hideous - Dreadful -Bestial - Frightful-Awful - Gruesome'

+'Manifestos for Interregna': Some Notes on The Rural College Archives | 9 'How can the feelings aroused by form be explained?'\

 The cartwheel functions as something decorative because it's from the past.
 Its power doesn't lie in specific historical details but in the fact that it's from another time.
-Distance produces significance a notion of the past that categorises it as good and often better than the present the romance of the workshop, the dependence on hand, eye and muscle memory past [sic] down the generations they are from the past and the past is perceived as stable because it has happened the function of tradition. † ... i've written something somewhere about how a pinhole photo pushes the past away from itself, by looking like its from another time but being an object in the here and now, the materiality of the photo, the object thingyness shimmering or vibrating in this confusion of time and space, a shifting foundationlessness, trying to stretch out roots to get a grounding/ gain stability.
+Distance produces significance ..... a notion of the past that categorises it as good and often better than the present ...... the romance of the workshop, the dependence on hand, eye and muscle memory past [sic] down the generations ...... they are from the past and the past is percieved as stable because it has happened ..... the function of tradition. †

+.... i've written something somewhere about how a pinhole photo pushes the past away from itself, by looking like its from another time but being an object in the here and now, the materiality of the photo, the object thingyness shimmering or vibrating in this confusion of time and space, a shifting foundationlessness, trying to stretch out roots to get a grounding/gain stability.

+Correspondence fragment, undated.
+RCA archive.